jecolasurdo/tbtlarchivist/readme.md

 - A researcher started working on a work-item, but hung for an extended duration.
 Its leases expired, but when it came back online it resumed sending results back to the completed work queue.
 This doesn't pose any threat to the system other than being inefficient.
 If, in the meantime, another service has started work on a new lease that covers the same clip and episode, that work will continue unaffected.
 The original reseracher's transmissions will not alter the new reseracher's leases, since they are isolated by lease-id.
 - A researcher is sending a bunch of completed clips back to the completed work queue.
 Multiple CWA services are working in parallel pulling items off of the queue.
 One CWA service receives the completed-research item that has been flagged as final, and in response revokes the associated lease.
 The other parallel CWA instances have no awareness that the final item was received and that the lease was revoked.
 Their calls to extend the revoked lease simply have no effect.
 Their results are otherwise ingested into the database as normal.

-A related circumstance is that a final completed-research item is never received.
-This could occur because of a researcher failed to complete its work, is misconfigured and didn't send the notification when it should have, or due to a failure in the message bus.
+- A related circumstance is that a final completed-research item is never received.
+This could occur because a researcher failed to complete its work, is misconfigured and didn't send the notification when it should have, or due to a failure in the message bus.
 In this situation, the leases will simply expire after some time, and remaining unresolved work will be identified and prioritized by a PWA service on its next run.